sgraden/vpc/security-groups.md

 ```
 {: codeblock}

 **Step 2.
-Choose how to configure IBM Cloud Infrastructure (Softlayer) authentication:**
+Choose how to configure IBM Cloud Infrastructure (SoftLayer) authentication:**

-1. Login with your Softlayer user name and password or API key
+1. Login with your SoftLayer user name and password or API key

 2. Use Bluemix Single-Sign-On